hempelc/MyScripts/README.md

 # MyScripts
-A private repo containing all scripts I wrote, for backups
+A private repo containing all scripts I'm using, for backups